PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Experiments

 \subsection{Experimental Settings}

-We report the results of experimenting \prevent on Redis Cluster, a popular open-source enterprise application that provides in-memory data storage.\footnote{\url{https://redis.io}} A Redis Cluster deploys the in-memory data storage services on a cluster of computational nodes, and balances the request workload across the nodes to improve throughput and response time.
+We report the results of experimenting with \textsc{Prevent}\xspace on Redis Cluster, a popular open-source enterprise application that provides in-memory data storage.\footnote{\url{https://redis.io}} A Redis Cluster deploys the in-memory data storage services on a cluster of computational nodes, and balances the request workload across the nodes to improve throughput and response time.
 Figure~\ref{fig:redis} illustrates the structure of the Redis Cluster that we deployed for our experiments: twenty computational nodes running on separate virtual machines, combined pairwise as ten master and ten slave nodes.
-We integrated the Redis Cluster with a monitoring facility built on top of Elasticsearch~\cite{elasticsearch:elastic.co}, to collect the 86 KPIs indicated in Table~\ref{fig:kpis} for each of the twenty nodes of the cluster, on a per-minute basis, resulting in 1,720 KPIs collected per minute.
+We integrated the Redis Cluster with a monitoring facility built on top of Elasticsearch~\cite{elasticsearch:elastic.co}, to collect the 85 KPIs indicated in Table~\ref{fig:kpis} for each of the twenty nodes of the cluster, on a per-minute basis, resulting in 1,700 KPIs collected per minute.\footnote{The monitoring infrastructure is commonly part of the deployment of distributed applications like Redis, and executing \textsc{Prevent}\xspace at runtime has negligible overhead (less than 1 second) every minute.}

-We executed Redis Cluster with a workload consisting of calls to operations for both storing and retrieving data into and from the Cluster.
-The synthetic workload implements a traffic pattern that includes both daily and weakly variations, where a high amount of calls at daytime and a decreased workload at nighttime, peaks at 7 PM and 9 AM, low traffic in weekends and high traffic in workdays: between 0 and 26 requests per second in the weekends, between 0 and 40 in workdays.
-We inherited this traffic pattern from the pattern that Mariani et al.\ report for their experimental evaluation in~\cite{Mariani:LOUD:ICST:2018}.
+We executed Redis Cluster on Google cloud with a workload consisting of calls to operations for both storing and retrieving data into and from the Cluster.
+The synthetic workload implements a typical workload of applications in a working environment, with a high amount of calls at daytime and a decreased workload at nighttime, peaks at 7 PM and 9 AM, low traffic in weekends and high traffic in workdays: between 0 and 26 requests per second in the weekends, between 0 and 40 in workdays~\cite{Mariani:LOUD:ICST:2018}.